PixelSaver/wackypixels/README.md

 - [ ] Parallel pipeline processing

 ### Notes
-WHy is this useful?
+Why is this useful?
 It's not.
 Thanks for checking this out!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>